derrickho123/devops-git-project/README.md

 3. Open up a web browser to access the localhost.

 Jenkins
-1. If you are unable to build the project, feel free to delete the test files and build the server first.
+1. If you are unable to build the project, feel free to create a new branch and delete the test files first.
+After that build the server.
 2. Add back the deleted testing files after building your server as the testing files require the Tomcat server to be running first.

 Tomcat Server